-Jill Thayer was born and raised in Sacramento, California and moved to Bakersfield in 1969 when her father, William G. Thayer was transferred as a civil engineer with the California Aqueduct.
+Jill Thayer was born in Sacramento, California and moved to Bakersfield in 1969 when her father, William G. Thayer was transferred as a civil engineer with the California Aqueduct.
 After earning an A.A. degree in Studio Art and Graphic Design from Bakersfield College, and a B.A. in Fine Arts and Marketing from California State University, Bakersfield, she studied Romanesque and Gothic Art and Architecture, Art History of the Renaissance, 17th Century Lithography on Bavarian limestone, and 13th Century Illuminated Choir Pages of San Marco Monastery at Santa Reparata Grafic Arte Centre (Santa Reparata International School of Art), Drake University European Campus in Florence, Italy in 1978.

 As principal of Jill Thayer Associates design and marketing firm, Jill has produced award winning corporate identity in print and web for regional and global companies for over three decades, and received 30+ ADDY Awards from American Advertising Federation.
 Credits include: Disney, NBC, Nestle Dairies/Carnation, Pepsi-Cola Bottling Company, Buck Owens Production Company/KUZZ, Anthony Vineyards, Alliance International, and Tejon Ranch.
 As a gallerist, she represented international contemporary artists at Jill Thayer Galleries at the Fox receiving critical review for 15 years.